Increased intracranial pressure in adults treatment. Intracranial pressure - symptoms and treatment

 • convulsive syndrome;

-• blurred vision, sometimes to its complete loss;
+• blurred vision, sometimes to the point of complete loss;

 • disorder of mental processes;